LK4D4/lk4d4.darth.io/content/posts/timers.md

 It uses [note](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/runtime2.go#L131)
 structure and next functions for synchronization:
 	* [noteclear](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/lock_futex.go#L125) -
-	resets note state, just sets key to 0.
+	resets note state.
 	* [notetsleepg](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/lock_futex.go#L199) -
 	puts goroutine to sleep until `notewakeup` is called or after some period of time (in case of timers it's time until next timer).
+This func fills `timers.waitnote` with "pointer to timer goroutine".
 	* [notewakeup](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/lock_futex.go#L129) -
 	wakes up goroutine which called `notetsleepg`.
 `notewakeup` might be called in `addtimerLocked` if new timer is "earlier" than previous "earliest" timer.

-- `rescheduling` is set when there is no timers in our heap, so nothing to do.
+- `rescheduling` is set when there are no timers in our heap, so nothing to do.
 It uses go scheduler to put goroutine to sleep with function [goparkunlock](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/proc.go#L264).
-Unlike `notetsleepg` it does not consume any OS resources, but also does not support "wakeup timeout", so it can't be used instead of `notetsleepg` in `sleeping` branch.
+Unlike `notetsleepg` it does not consume any OS resources, but also does not support "wakeup timeout" so it can't be used instead of `notetsleepg` in `sleeping` branch.
 [goready](https://github.com/golang/go/blob/2f6557233c5a5c311547144c34b4045640ff9f71/src/runtime/proc.go#L264)
 function is used for waking up goroutine when new timer added with `addTimerLocked`.